Registry

 Pre-credits & Pre-purchase agreements

-Pre-credits (or certified credits) are issued upon certification (after Riverse pre-certification and third party validation) for the projected volume of emission avoidance/removal over the project’s lifetime.
+Pre-credits are estimated upon project validation for the projected volume of emission avoidance/removal over the project’s crediting period.
 They are conservatively calculated.

-Pre-credits are only used to track pre-purchase agreements for buyers and their property rights can not be transferred to the buyer until the mitigation activity occurs and they are verified (hence become credits).
+Pre-credits are only used to track pre-purchase agreements for buyers.
+Their property rights can not be transferred to the buyer until the mitigation activity occurs and they are verified (hence become credits).

 For pre-purchase agreements, the provision pool will not be used to replace pre-credits for which the verification was not possible.